 In the state of California, employees are entitled to sufficient meal, lunch and rest breaks that coincide with the number of hours worked and their employment status.
 When employees are deprived of these meal, lunch and rest breaks, their employers may be held liable and may be required to pay additional compensation for off-the-clock work and missed breaks.
 Employees are entitled under the Labor Code for one hour of extra pay each day where rest breaks are not provided, and an additional one hour of pay for each day where a meal break is not provided.

-At The Rutten Law Firm, APC, in Woodland Hills, our experienced labor and employment law attorneys provide skilled representation to employees in the Los Angeles area who have been deprived of meal and rest breaks in California.
+At The Rutten Law Firm, APC, in Woodland Hills, our experienced labor and employment law attorneys provide skilled representation to employees in the Woodland Hills area who have been deprived of meal and rest breaks in California.
 We can help you determine if your employer has been following relevant labor and employment laws — and if laws have been violated, we can help you obtain the compensation you deserve.

 Mandatory Rest And Meal Breaks Under California Law